0x23/Open-Fluid-Bearing/README.md

 **Tutorial Document**
 Tutorial Documents explain basic techniques for manufacturing fluid bearings and related constructions.
-Examples might be tutoials for glass cutting, graphite machining, silicone mould building ...
+Examples might be tutoials for glass cutting, graphite machining, silicone mold building ...

 **Application Document**
 Use an application document to presents your project using fluid bearings to inspire and motive others.
 For example you could show your high speed 3d-printer with air bearings, your record player with a frictionless pick-up or your precision lathe using hydrostatic linear bearings.
 Of course less ambitious projects are also very welcome and you may also just share your build of a simple fluid bearing